Frequently Asked Questions (FAQs)

-- ANSWER: NACCE member organizations are encouraged to apply, both community colleges and universities.
+All NACCE member organizations are encouraged to apply.

 May an institution submit more than one application for a demonstration project that promotes the skilled trades?

-- ANSWER: Yes, multiple applications will be considered.
+Yes, multiple applications will be considered, however, only one- team-per- college may be selected for a cash award.
 NACCE looks forward to hearing about the vast and diverse work you are proposing at your institutions.

-- ANSWER: The definition of skilled trades is fairly broad, including but not limited to: Industrial millwright, marine technology, welding, HVAC, carpentry & construction, aerospace & aviation, collision repair, automotive technology, diesel technology, truck driving, and advanced manufacturing.
+The definition of skilled trade is fairly broad, including but not limited to: Industrial millwright, marine technology, welding, HVAC, carpentry & construction, aerospace & aviation, collision repair, automotive technology, diesel technology, truck driving, and advanced manufacturing.
 Strongest consideration will be given to skilled trades in high demand areas.

-Are the in-person pitch requirements essentially sharing the story of the idea/uniqueness of the idea/target audience and how we will test it, and does this need to have a fully vetted business plan behind it at this point?
+Does the project need to have a fully vetted business plan behind it at this point?

-Would outreach to students in the K-12 system to encourage interest in the skilled trades be considered in this pitch event?
+Is outreach to students in the K-12 system to encourage interest in the skilled trades a project that could be considered in this pitch event?

 Unfortunately, addressing the needs in the K-12 system is outside of the mission of the Philip E. and Carole R. Ratcliffe Foundation and the 2020 NACCE Pitch for the Trades competition and cannot be considered in the 2021 Pitch for the Trades competition.
 Such a project sounds like a great long-range endeavor and we’re all about encouraging K-12 students to consider the question, “What does college look like and am I college bound?”, just not within the context of the Pitch for the Trades competition.